 SystemsGo is an innovative high school rocketry/aeroscience curriculum that uses project-based learning to teach science, technology, engineering, and mathematics (STEM); to develop skills in teamwork, problem-solving, and leadership; and to encourage careers in the engineering industries.

 Students design and develop remotely operated vehicles and unmanned aerial vehicles for research or industrial applications.
-Advanced students develop sounding rockets capable of lofting 35-research payloads to 100,000 feet for collaborative research with universities, ultimately launching their vehicles at White Sands Missile Range.
+Advanced students develop sounding rockets capable of lofting scientific payloads to 100,000 feet for collaborative research with universities, ultimately launching their vehicles at White Sands Missile Range.

 For SystemsGo students, it really is rocket science!

 For release Nov 17, 2017–The Boeing Company has announced the awarding of a grant to SystemsGo, the Fredericksburg, Texas-based nonprofit organization that provides curricula and training in science, technology, engineering, and math (STEM) education to students in Texas, New Mexico, and Oregon high schools…

 How to start an aerospace program in your school

 Help your aspiring rocket scientists get off the ground with a SystemsGo program in your school.